 “Even in 2021, it’s tough to be queer.
 We almost always grow up in heterosexual families, many of whom are not supportive of us,” said Associate Professor Johnny Symons, director of the Queer Cinema Project.
 “By making films, students learn to tell their own stories in authentic ways.
 Finding your voice is empowering.
 QCP helps those student films find larger audiences, which advances the careers of the makers and inspires other young queer people to tell their own stories, too.
 It’s a critical cycle for expanding equity among young queer people and showing non-queer people the complexity and nuances of our lives.”

 While LGBTQ students have long excelled in SF State’s School of Cinema, they have elevated their game through QCP.
 Students have made more than 80 LGBTQ films since the project’s founding in 2015, winning three Princess Grace Awards and many honors at professional film festivals.
 In 2019, three newly minted MFA alumnae — all lesbians — secured full-time tenure-track faculty positions immediately upon graduation.

-“For a such vulnerable art as filmmaking, having a space like QCP is integral to the success of LGBTQ filmmakers,” Taborga said.
+“For such vulnerable art as filmmaking, having a space like QCP is integral to the success of LGBTQ filmmakers,” Taborga said.

 Founded in 2015 to provide mentorship to LGBTQ student filmmakers, the School of Cinema’s Queer Cinema Project is a creative hub for queer storytelling.
 It helps bring to light new and meaningful films portraying the beauty and complexity of LGBTQ experiences.
-Unique among film programs worldwide, the project provides students with funding for productions, connections to community resources, a regional and global platform for their work and an annual screening of student films.
+Unique among film programs worldwide, the project provides students with funding for productions, connections to community resources, a regional and global platform for their work, and annual screening of student films.

-The Jonathan Logan Family Foundation supports organizations that advance social justice by empowering world-changing work in investigative journalism, documentary film and arts and culture.
+The Jonathan Logan Family Foundation supports organizations that advance social justice by empowering world-changing work in investigative journalism, documentary film, and arts and culture.